 General Data Protection Regulation is a new level of data protection for the European Union.
 The main priority of this legislation is to protect consumers privacy and personal information of its citizens.

 What is Consent Management and Privacy?

-One of the key aspects of GDPR is Consent Management.
+One of the key aspects of General Data Protection Regulation (GDPR) is Consent Management.
 It’s a system that enables the website to obtain user consent and collects data through cookies whilst on their platform.
-Consent Management (when accepted) allows your website to manage the personal data of your visitors such as web activities and emails.
+For example, manage the personal data of your visitors such as web activities and email.

-A key component of this regulation is regarding “records of processing activities” which ensures companies are adhering to the GDPR legislation.
+A key component of this regulation is regarding “records of processing activities” which ensures companies adhere to the General Data Protection Regulation legislation.
 There has to be proper documentation of how your system processes and stores data.

-Why is it Important for Marketers?
+Why Consent Management and privacy is Important for your marketing?

 These new privacy regulations are forcing companies to invest in systems to help them comply.
 Businesses should not process data unless it’s lawful and purposeful.

-- Easy Opt-Out – Your consumers must have an easy way to “opt-out” or “unsubscribe” from your marketing activities.
+- Easy ‘Opt-Out’: Your consumers must have an easy way to “Opt-Out” or “unsubscribe” from your marketing activities.

-- If there’s a data breach – you have to alert the authorities within 72 hours so they know what’s going on.
+- If there’s a data breach: You have to alert the authorities within 72 hours so they know what’s going on.

 Every organisation should be aware of the Data Privacy and Consent Management and by incorporating data compliance systems your business can get ahead of the curve.